 - We are playful, and hope to fit an element of this in every design.
 Ideally, you smile every time you discover a new detail.

-- "Boy" and "girl" colors are bullshit.
+- "Boy" and "girl" colors are a joke.
 We will always avoid them.

 - We will never launch something new just to launch something new.
-We launch products because they deserve it and will deserve it forever.
+We launch products where we see holes in our collection and because they deserve it and will deserve it forever.

-- Quality and quality assurance are very important.
-This also means easy repair and recycle opportunities.
+- Quality and quality control are very important.
+This also means that our clothes must be easy to repair and recycle.

 - Holistic quality is also essential.
-Quality means more than just duration.
-Quality is also health aspects, how often the product needs to be washed, if it is easily repaired, how many chemicals seep out into nature when washed, and much more.
+Quality means more than just how long the product lasts.
+Quality also means health aspects, how often the product needs to be washed, if it is easily repaired, how many chemicals seep out into nature in production, and much more.
 We are aware of and care about all of these aspects.

-- We develop clothing without thinking about the end price.
-The product must be as good as it possibly can be, without compromising anything.
+- We develop clothing without thinking about the final price.
+The product must be as good as it possibly can be, without making any compromises.

 - Maximize the societal benefit.
-We will always be looking for possibilities in our society where we can make a difference, like we have done with our Oslo productions.
+We will always be looking for possibilities in our society where we can make a difference, like we have done with our production in Tøyen.

 - No shortcuts when it comes to sustainability.
 We care.
 Period.
 (But let us not pretend that we're perfect.
-There is still a lot we can get better at.)
+There is still a lot we can do better.)

 - The same goes for labour conditions.
-Employees in our value chain make more than just living wage.
+Employees in our supply chain make more than just living wage.
 It is a requirement that they have good lives with good work conditions and a salary that covers more than just what they need to get by.
-(We won't support stereotypical labour conditions in Asian textile industries.)
+(We don't support stereotypical labour conditions in Asian textile industries.)

 - We are also completely open about who we make our clothes with.
-As of September 2020, that is Utenos, Comfy socks, Laget, Quo Vadis og Kulmis.
+See our list of partners that is continuously updated here.